Where to Get Narcan (Naloxone) in New Jersey

 New Jersey Harm Reduction Resources

-New Jersey has adopted several harm reduction policies and provide many resources to limit morbidity and mortality surrounding opioid addiction.
-These include:
+New Jersey has adopted several harm reduction policies and provides many resources to limit morbidity and mortality surrounding opioid addiction.
+This includes the New Jersey Harm Reduction Centers (also called Syringe Access Programs), which:

 - Distributes the following in NJ: naloxone, condoms, and sterile needles.